litstack/litstack/docs/guide/deeper/package.md

 # Package Development

-## Introduction

-Packages can extend the functionality and the Fjorduser interface.
+Packages can extend the functionality and the Fjord interface.
 You can use them to integrate your own Vue components into the application or extend existing components.

 ## Setup